freakent/node-red-contrib-sunevents/README.md

 * nadir: nadir (darkest moment of the night, sun is in the lowest position)

 ## Upgrading from v2.x
-The latest version (v3.0) of this node works a little differently to previous versions and will require a change to your flow if you are upgrading from a previous version.
+The 3.x version of this node works a little differently to previous versions and will require a change to your flow if you are upgrading from a previous version.

-The latitude and longitude you defined in the node's configuration can be used to calculate Sun events if no latitude and longitude coordinates are passed in the <i>msg.payload</i>.
-You <b>must</b> still inject a payload at regular intervals to recalculate the next 24 hour's events, but this payload can be any value.
+Passing latitude and longitude into the node in the <i>mss.payload/</i> is now the preferred option, but the latitude and longitude you previously defined in the node's configuration can still be used to calculate Sun events if no latitude and longitude coordinates are passed in the <i>msg.payload</i>.
+However, you <b>must</b> still inject a payload at regular intervals to recalculate the next 24 hour's events, but this payload can be any value.

+Since this node now accepts an input payload, it's important that this node not overwrite or lose any values you have already set in the msg.payload.
+So for consistency the Sun event name is now output as <i>msg.payload.sunevent</i> (more information is also output in <i>msg.sunevent</i>, see Output section).

 ## Usage